bhatti/formicary/public/docs/definition_options.md

 ## Job and Task Definition Options

+## Directed Acyclic Graph (DAG)

+The formicary uses directed acyclic graph for specifying dependencies between tasks where each task defines a unit of work.

 ## Workflow

-A job can be considered as a workflow of tasks where sequence of task execution is determined by the exit-status of previous task.
+A workflow/orchestration in formicary can be defined using directed acyclic graph where the execution flow from one to another task in the workflow/DAG is determined by the exit-code or status of parent node/task.

+## Data Pipeline

+A formicary job can spawn multiple jobs and provides building blocks such as tasks, jobs, dags and object-store for storing intermediate results, which can be used to implement data pipelines for processing complex workflows.

 ## Job

-A job defines directed-acyclic-graph of tasks to execute where each task specifies how task will be executed A job defines following properties:
+A job specifies workload in terms of directed-acyclic-graph of tasks, where each task specifies environment, commands/APIs and configuration parameters for the execution of the task.

+A job defines following properties:

 #### cron_trigger